It is possible to settle your IVA early by paying a cash lump sum instead of your remaining monthly payments.

 For the Variation to be agreed at least 75% by value of the creditors who respond must say yes.
 This is the same requirement as when the Arrangement was originally set up.

 It normally takes 6-8 weeks to agree an early settlement of your IVA.
-You should receive your Completion Certificate shortly after the lump sum is handed over.
+Your Completion Certificate should then be issued.

-The Amount you have to pay to settle your IVA early
+The amount that will have to be paid to Settle your IVA early

 If your circumstances have not changed the amount offered to settle your IVA early will need to be similar to the sum of your outstanding payments.
 In other words if you are paying £200/mth and have 18 months to go you will have to offer around £3,600 (£200 x 18).